wp-plugins/tagged-gallery/readme.txt

 == Screenshots ==

-1. /assets/tagged-gallery.jpg
+1. This is the thumbs in a gallery
-2. /assets/tg-tagging-page.jpg
+2. In the admin interface you can define the size of your thumbs
-3. /assets/tg-tagging-media.jpg
+3. Tagging an image 'tg-test'
-4. /assets/tagged-gallery-admin.jpg
+4. Tagging a page 'tg:tg-test' to generate a gallery of pictures tagged 'tg-test'

 == Todo ==